corda/corda/docs/source/api-states.rst

 If two or more reference states assigned to different notaries are added to a transaction then it follows that this transaction cannot be committed to the ledger.
 This would also be the case for transactions not containing reference states.
-There is an additional complication for transactions including reference states, however, it is unlikely that the party using the reference states has the authority to change the notary for the state (in other words, the party using the reference state would not be listed as a participant on it).
+There is an additional complication for transactions including reference states; it is however, unlikely that the party using the reference states has the authority to change the notary for the state (in other words, the party using the reference state would not be listed as a participant on it).
 Therefore, it is likely that a transaction containing reference states with two different notaries cannot be committed to the ledger.